JackieW001/SegFault/README.md

 }
 ```

 If you run this, you should encounter an error.
 This is because in Rust, variables are automatically immutable.
 This means their value is unable to be changed.
-In order to fix this, you can add the word "mut" when you declare x.
+In order to fix this, you can add the word `mut` when you declare x.

 ```